cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 Within a Publish/Subscribe network, the data publishing interval can vary widely, depending on the use-case.
 In some constrained environements, a Publisher may publish data e.g., once a day, while in an industrial environment a Publisher may publish data all the time, with a very short publishing interval.

+### Sending vs Receiving

+In an AV Conference, human participants typically both send and receive media.
+This can also be the case in a PubSub Conference, if the Publish/Subscribe traffic pattern is used to realize two-way communication between conference participants.
+However, often PubSub Conference participants will either send (Publish) or receive (Subscribe) data.
+For example, sensors will typically only publish data.